FreePYQ logoFreePYQ

 Explanation:

 The pattern involves selecting letters with a specific positional relationship in the alphabet.
 FCG (F=6, C=3, G=7), WTX (W=23, T=20, X=24), and KHL (K=11, H=8, L=12) follow a decreasing then increasing pattern by 3.
 SPR (S=19, P=16, R=18) breaks this as the middle letter decreases by 3 but the last increases by 2, not 3.
-Thus, SPR is the odd one out, making option C correct.
+So, SPR is the odd one out, so option C is correct.

 Question 72